Microscope Crew

 What is a Microscope

-An instrument that helps to magnify even the smallest particle and makes it clearly visible to see, observe, and analyze is called a microscope.
+An instrument that helps to magnify even the smallest particle and makes it visible to see, observe, and analyze is called a microscope.
+A microscope can simply be a light microscope, compound microscope, or an electron microscope, for e.g., a scanning electron microscope.

 Types of Microscope

-There are majorly two types of microscope differentiated based upon the features and unique capabilities.
+There are majorly two types of microscope differentiated based on their features and unique capabilities.

 The two types are